Top 20 Language Games and Activities for Fun

 This is one of the most fascinating games for language learning to play at all levels.
 Students will be eager to play it even in their second language.
 Also with this game, the vocabulary improves quickly.

 What you need to do is to ask students to draw at least 6 columns on their paper.
 Each column will be represented by a certain category like name, place, animal, thing, and so on.

 Choose a random alphabet, to begin with.
 Write that letter on the board, and students will have an estimated time to write down words starting with that particular letter in the second language.
 If a student writes a unique word he would get 10 points for it.
 If the word is repeated by another student they both get 5 points and so on.
 Repeat it 5-6 times.

 The student with the most score will win in the end.

 7. Letter scramble

 This is one of the most traditional learning board games.
 Scramble is loved by almost everyone.
-It’s a quality game that improves your memory skills and vocabulary all at the same time.
+It is commonly used as one of the English language games that improve your memory skills and vocabulary all at the same time.